nsg-ethz/p4-learning/exercises/02-Repeater/p4runtime/README.md

 As we already did in the previous exercise we provide you some files that will help you through the exercise.

-  *  `p4app.json`: describes the topology we want to create with the help of mininet and p4-utils package.
+- `p4app.json`: describes the topology we want to create with the help of *Mininet* and the *P4-Utils* package.
+- `network.py`: a Python scripts that initializes the topology using *Mininet* and *P4-Utils*.
+One can use indifferently `network.py` or `p4app.json` to start the network.
-  *  `send.py`: script to send packets.
+- `send.py`: script to send packets.
-  *  `receive.py`: script to receive packets.
+- `receive.py`: script to receive packets.
-  *  `repeater.p4`: p4 program skeleton to use as a starting point.
+- `repeater.p4`: p4 program skeleton to use as a starting point.

 Again all these files are enough to start the topology.
 However packets will not flow through the switch until you complete the p4 code.